Experimental protection of quantum coherence by using a phase-tunable image drive: Results and discussion

 Rabi oscillations of three different types of paramagnetic systems $-$ a rare earth ion (Gd$^{3+}$), a transition metal ion (Mn$^{2+}$) and a defect in diamond (P1) $-$ are shown in Fig.~\ref{Fig:compar} \TB{(d,e,f)}, respectively.
 Their detuned Rabi oscillations induced by the drive pulse only (red curves) are of similar frequency ($\approx20$~MHz) and last for a small number of nutations ($<20$).
-The blue curve shows the Rabi oscillation when the image pulse is simultaneously applied to the spin systems.
+The blue curve shows the Rabi oscillation when the image pulse is superimposed.
 The oscillations remain intense far beyond the decay time of the red curves and their number is dramatically increased.
 This effect has maximum impact when the frequency difference between the drive and the image pulses $2\Delta$ matches the Rabi frequency induced by the main drive, $F_R$.
-In addition of the very long coherence time, we observe a slow amplitude modulation, sensitive to the phase $\phi$ and attributed to Floquet modes, as explained below.
+In addition of the very long coherence time, we observe a slow amplitude modulation, depending on the phase $\phi$ and attributed to Floquet modes, as explained below.

-We study the new physical limitation of the Rabi oscillation under image pumping condition, by tuning the relaxation time via temperature control and by applying the longest drive pulse available to us (Fig. \ref{Fig:T1T2}).
-The drive limitation is due to the pulse power amplifier of the setup, with a maximum pulse length of 15~$\mu$s.
+We study the new decay time of the Rabi oscillation under image pumping, by tuning the relaxation time via temperature control and by applying the longest drive pulse available to us (Fig. \ref{Fig:T1T2}).
+The length of the drive pulse is limited by the pulse power amplifier of the setup, with a maximum pulse length of 15~$\mu$s.
 At 40~K, the relaxation time of the spin system MgO:Mn$^{2+}$ ($S=5/2$) is also $\approx15\mu$s.
 The Rabi oscillation for the transition $+\frac{1}{2}\leftrightarrow -\frac{1}{2}$ is shown in Fig.~\ref{Fig:T1T2}.
 Guidelines showing the exponential decays due to $T_2$ (in green) and $T_1$ (in orange) measured by Hahn echo and inversion recovery respectively, are added as well.
-While the amplitude of the Floquet mode (slow amplitude modulation) decreases with $T_2$, the Rabi oscillations persists with a decay time equal to $T_1$.
-In magnetic diluted systems, $T_1$ is usually much bigger than $T_2$.
-Recently it has been shown in Si:Bi that $T_1$ can be tuned and reach thousand of seconds\cite{Bienfait2016} .
-The method presented here can lead to very long persistent Rabi oscillations, using a single circularly polarized image pulse.
+While the amplitude of the Floquet mode (slow amplitude modulation) decreases with $T_2$, the Rabi oscillations persists with a decay time $\approx T_1$.

-To understand how the coherence protection mechanism is created, we start with the spin Hamiltonian in the laboratory frame (see \TI{Methods} and the \TI{Supplementary Information, Sect.
-III}) :